 Ever since the third grade, I wanted to become a published novelist.
 By the time I reached the age of 30, my passion for writing novels had grown so strong, that I was willing to ignore an IRS report that said the average writer earns 7 cents per hour.

-Then I met a woman who told me, “Adrienne, you don’t have to struggle to live your writing dream.
+Then I met a woman who told me, “Adrienne, you don’t have to struggle to write Romance novels for a living.
 But you do have to think differently if you want to succeed.
 Have you heard of the Universal Law of Attraction?”

 That conversation changed my life.
 My friend gave me a book titled, Creative Visualization, which had been written by Shakti Gawain 20 years before anyone had heard of Rhonda Byrne or The Secret.
 Some 40 years before Shakti wrote Creative Visualization, a man named Napoleon Hill wrote Think and Grow Rich.
 In 1910, Wallace Wattles expounded upon the benefits of creative visualization in his book, The Science of Growing Rich.